 If you’re an AMP insurance customer, you can let us know online, or by phone—whatever’s easiest for you.
 You’ll speak with a claim specialist and will then be assigned a case manager who will help you navigate the claims process.
 You may be asked to provide medical reports or undergo medical assessments.

 We’ll then let you know the outcome of your claim, and if it’s accepted, you’ll receive payment and a recovery plan if appropriate.

 1 A loading is an extra amount factored into your insurance premium, which reflects your personal circumstances at the time you underwent underwriting.

 2 Exclusions are those activities and conditions you won’t be covered for, because of the risk involved from a pre-existing medical condition.

 Important informationShow more

 This information is provided by AMP Life Limited.
 It is general information only and hasn’t taken your circumstances into account.
-It’s important to consider your particular circumstances and the relevant Product Disclosure Statement or Terms and Conditions, available by calling 13 30 30, before deciding what’s right for you.
-Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
+It’s important to consider your particular circumstances and the relevant Product Disclosure Statement or Terms and Conditions, before deciding what’s right for you.
+For AMP products, these are available by calling 13 30 30.
+Read our Financial Services Guide for information about AMP services, including the fees and other benefits that AMP group companies and their representatives may receive in relation to products and services provided to you.